Stacy Barnwell ~ English

 Minor: Art History

 As a kid, I asked a lot of questions.
 My family encouraged and nourished this, and it's a practice I value and have never outgrown.
 An important reason I'm drawn to homeschooling is the opportunity it gives to ask as many questions as we want!
 We constantly hear how important STEM skills are for our kids to develop and function well in modern life.
 I wholeheartedly agree.
 However, communication, writing skills, and the ability to think critically are crucial for success, both in education and in life.

 I have a B.A. in English with a Minor in Art History from The University of Texas at Austin.
-I've homeschooled for 15 years, and I have had opportunities to work with kids through both homeschooling venues and youth groups during that time.
+I homeschooled my children, and I have had opportunities to work with kids through both homeschooling venues and youth groups during that time.